StijndeK/RisingFX/README.md

 ## Development
 RFX has been made as dynamically as possible, to easily be able to add and change elements.

-The images shows a very basic overview of the tool's dataflow.
 ![RTR_BasicDataflow (1)](https://user-images.githubusercontent.com/31696336/110832977-3031a100-829c-11eb-8fcd-9c439dc2b9d0.png)

 ### Linking input to audio data